-Sue: So what’s gone wrong with the credits this time?
+Sue: So what’s gone wrong with the titles this time?

-It’s a very good question.
-For some strange reason the title sequence for Part One has been rendered in sepia tone.
+It’s a good question.
+For some reason, the title sequence for Part One has been rendered in sepia tone.
 We both agree that it looks terrible.
-In fact, the only good thing about the titles as far as Sue is concerned is the sudden appearance of Robert Holmes’ name.
+In fact, the only good thing about these titles as far as Sue is concerned is Robert Holmes’ name.

 Sue: What’s an inflatable toy doing floating in space like that?

-Me: Are you going to be like this all the way through?
+Me: Are you going to be like this all the way through, Sue?

 Sue: Struck a nerve, have I?
 I can tell you like this story before we even start.